hpi-swa-teaching/IMAPClient/packages/IMAPClient-Core.package/ICFetchResponseParser.class/README.md

-An ICFetchResponseParser parses a IMAP-server response containing mails to a dictionary containing all these mails.
+An ICFetchResponseParser parses an IMAP-server response containing mails to a dictionary containing all these mails.

 Instance Variables
 	currentID:		The ID of the currently parsed mail